vanpersie32/Multigpu-Bert/README.md

 # BERT
 Introduction
 This is an enhanced version of official Bert model.
 It supports multi-gpu pre-training and validation during pre-training.
+Feel free to discuss in Issues.
 The following features are supported

 |                            | pretraining | Fine-tuning |
 |--------------------------- |:-----------:| :---------: |
 | Multiple GPU Training      |     ✓       |      ✗      |
 | Multiple GPU Evaluation    |     ✓       |      ✗      |
 | Validation During Training |     ✓       |      ✗      |

 **\*\*\*\*\* New May 31st, 2019: Whole Word Masking Models \*\*\*\*\***